a-luna/aaronluna.dev/content/series/flask_api_tutorial/_index.md

 ---
-title: "Create a Flask API with JWT-Based Authentication"
+title: "How To: Create a Flask API with JWT-Based Authentication"
 sidebar: false
 ---